-Statically analyze sources and extract information about called library functions in Python applications
+Statically analyze sources and extract information about called and exported library functions in Python applications

-A simple tool to gather library calls and attribute usage based on static analysis of sources of Python applications.
+A simple tool to gather symbols provided or library calls and attribute usage based on static analysis of sources of Python applications.

 Invectio can be installed from PyPI using: